sg2012/sg2012.github.io/about.md

 My conceptual and literary interests span biohorror/biopunk, cyberhorror, colossal creatures, war, new weird, incomprehensibility, specialized operation units, overly dramatic characters, uncontained trauma spilling out, disintegration, gore, the atrocity of over-integration and reliance on technology and cybernetics, conflict with massive entities that seek to dominate, rebirth, actualizing, body and psyche transmutation, oblivion, and questions that will never have an answer.

+I like barren, once-inhabited hellscapes that are decaying.
+I like the idea of a single person walking through such areas.

 ### Support

 If you like what I write and you'd like to show it by leaving a small donation, I won't stop you.
 You'll never see ads on my websites, either.
 I fucking hate ads.